-Cooperative Agreements to State, Local and Federally Recognized Indian Tribal Governments.).
-17. The PHA will undertake only activities and programs covered by the Plan in a manner consistent with its Plan and will utilize covered grant funds only for activities that are approvable under the Moving to Work Agreement and Statement of Authorizations and included in its Plan.

-18. All attachments to the Plan have been and will continue to be available at all times and all locations that the Plan is available for public inspection.
+17. The PHA will undertake only activities and programs covered by the Plan in a manner consistent with its Plan and will utilize covered grant funds only for activities that are approvable under the Moving to Work Agreement and Statement of Authorizations and included in its Plan. - 18.
+All attachments to the Plan have been and will continue to be available at all times and all locations that the Plan is available for public inspection.
 All required supporting documents have been made available for public inspection along with the Plan and additional requirements at the primary business office of the PHA and at all other times and locations identified by the PHA in its Plan and will continue to be made available at least at the primary business office of the PHA.

-PHA Name

-PHA Number/HA Code
+PHA Name PHA Number/HA Code

-I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate.
-Warning: HUD will prosecute false claims and statements.
-Conviction may result in criminal and/or civil penalties.
+accompaniment herewith, is true and accura ed herein, as well as any information provided in the ate.
+Warning: HUD will prosecute false claims and statements. vil penalties.
 (18 U.S.C.
 1001, 1010, 1012; 31 U.S.C.
 3729, 3802)

-Name of Authorized Official
+Name of Authorized Official Title

-Title

-Signature
+A 44 - 1 1 - D

-Date
+Signature Date